makovez/mmflood-cd/README.md

 # MMFlood-CD

 The aim of this project is to augment the mmflood dataset by incorporating pre-flood images.
-The dataset will include the following information for each image:

 A demo of the dataset is available to view here: https://optuna.cokyc.it